syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 {% endtabs %}

-2.Now add the `SfAccordion` control with a required optimal name using the included namespace
+2.Now add the `UWP Accordion` control with a required optimal name using the included namespace

 {% tabs %}